Embracing "No Trim" in Tile Projects: Creative Ways to Finish Without Trim Pieces

 Integrating a Ledge or Shelf for Transitions

-In spaces like shower entries and niches, why not consider adding a built-in ledge or shelf?
-It can create a natural transition point and you won’t even need to fuss with trim!
-Imagine a granite, quartz, or honed marble slab as a finishing edge on a tiled bench, window sill, or shower curb—it's not just stylish, but also super functional.
+In spaces like shower entries and niches, consider adding a built-in ledge or shelf to create a natural transition point — and skip trim entirely.
+A granite, quartz, limestone, or honed marble slab can act as a finishing edge on a tiled bench, window sill, or shower curb.
+It’s stylish, functional, and visually grounding.

 Incorporating Wood Trim for a Custom Look